Key takeaways:

 Hold onto fat longer to try and protect your energy stores

 When you lose weight, your body makes less leptin.
-Leptin is a hormone that usually increases when you’re eating, and it tells your body when you’re full.
-So with less leptin, you feel hungrier.
+Leptin is a hormone that usually increases when you’re eating.
+And it tells your body when you’re full.
+So, with less leptin, you feel hungrier.

 After losing weight, your body will want to restore balance as soon as possible.
-So when you start eating more, your body will gain fat more quickly than muscle.
+So, when you start eating more, your body will gain fat more quickly than muscle.
 And once you finally gain back the fat you lost, your metabolism won’t kick up again until you add on the muscle (which takes longer).
 For most people, the end result is that they gain more weight than they lose.

 It can be hard to break out of the yo-yo dieting cycle.
-But there are ways you may be able to help reset your thinking when it comes to weight and dieting.
+But there are ways you may be able to reset your thinking when it comes to weight and dieting.

 Pay attention to the way a certain food or meal makes you feel, rather than its calorie content.